Video has always been a highly engaging part of the Facebook experience.

 But how many pages have included video in their digital strategy?
 Who goes live on Facebook?
 What's the ideal video length for greater engagement?

-Today, we're excited to share this brand new research with you as well as proven best practices on how your business can create video content for Facebook that both engages, and converts.
+This research will unveil data-proven best practices on how your business can create video content for Facebook that both engages and converts.

 Let's dive in ⇣